Marco Reus: 2016–17 season

 After being sidelined due to injury, Reus made his return on 22 November 2016.
 He scored twice and assisted once in a historic 8–4 Champions league group stage win against Legia Warsaw.
-Reus took the game ball for it was originally a hat-trick game by him.
+Reus took the game ball for it was originally a hat-trick game by him, as he also assisted an own-goal deflected by Warsaw player Jakub Rzeźniczak, which was supposed to be a shot on the goal.
 On 3 December, he assisted three goals in their 4–1 win against his former club Borussia Mönchengladbach.
-Four days later, Reus scored in a 2–2 draw against Real Madrid; Dortmund subsequently advanced to the round 16 as the winners of Group F, ahead of Madrid.
-On 10 December, Reus continued his goalscoring form with a late equaliser in Dortmund's 1–1 draw with 1.
-FC Köln.
+Four days later, Reus scored the late equaliser in a 2–2 draw against Real Madrid; Dortmund subsequently advanced to the round 16 as the winners of Group F, ahead of Madrid.
+On 19 April 2017, Reus scored in the second leg Champions League quarterfinals match in a 3–1 (6–3 on aggregate) loss against AS Monaco, failing to qualify for the final four of the competition.

 During the 2017 DFB-Pokal Final, Reus suffered a partial cruciate ligament tear and was substituted at halftime.
 Dortmund went on to win the match, giving Reus his first major trophy.
 The initial prognosis suggested that he would miss "several" months.